jeremywrnr/booker/readme.md

 ## todo

-- refactor autocompletion so that the title is min(terminal width, max(message lengths))
+- refactor so title is min(terminal width, max(message lengths))
+- ~~make completion script read on gem install~~
+- add option for dumping completion script, user can route to `$FPATH/_web`
-- actually implement testing with rspec
+- implement more testing with rspec
-- packaging for a gem - whatis?
-- updating travis.yml to do things
 - config: browser, user, search
-- make completion script read

-## autcompletion

-To load or reload the web completion script, run this command in `/completion`:

-    make && unfunction _web && autoload -U _web